martinkearn/Web-Performance-and-Compatibility-Lab/Interoperability/Interoperability.md

 We can now using the standard CSS 'cursor' property which means that all browsers that support it will be able to use it.
 If the -webkit prefix was left in, only webkit browser woudl support it

-3.Commit your changes, wait for Azure to auto-deploy and re-test at [dev.modern.ie](https://dev.modern.ie/tools/staticscan/)
+3.Commit your changes, wait for Azure to auto-deploy and re-test at [dev.modern.ie](https://dev.modern.ie/tools/staticscan/).
+The site will still fail the CSS prefixes test but these failures are caused by Bootstrap and is therefore out of your control.
+If you examine the list of selectors, you'll see that they are all coming from Bootstrap and not your own CSS.

 ##6.
-OPTIONAL.
-Re-scan the site
-If you are able to, upload the changes copy of your site and repeat step 1.
-You should find that the site now passes all tests in the 'Modern Web Interoperability' test
+You're done. move on to the next lab
+This lab is complete.

 You can see a copy of the site after these steps have been completed here: [http://ninjacatgallery.azurewebsites.net/interoperability/end/index.html](http://ninjacatgallery.azurewebsites.net/interoperability/end/index.html) which you can scan at  [https://dev.modern.ie/tools/staticscan/](https://dev.modern.ie/tools/staticscan/).

-Note: The site will still fail the CSS prefixes test but these failures are caused by Bootstrap and is therefore out of your control.
+It should pass all of the 'Modern web interoperability' tests apart from CSS which fails on Bootstrap and is out of your control.